 I know far too much about Star Wars.
 And so, so much of this is in relation to the Expanded Universe (aka the EU,) which is basically the official uber-geek term for Star Wars books and comics.
 Don’t call it ‘extended,’ please, because I’m totally the kind of geek who’ll write a style guide on the terminology.

 So, let’s say you like Star Wars, and you’re curious, and that area of the bookstore is crazy, so you ask me what you should read to catch up with some of these folks after the movies.
 (Well, in one timeline, anyway.)

-My answer is pretty simple: You read the Thrawn trilogy, aka Timothy Zahn’s Heir to the Empire, Dark Force Rising, and The Last Command.
+But in any case, my answer is pretty simple: You read the Thrawn trilogy, aka Timothy Zahn’s Heir to the Empire, Dark Force Rising, and The Last Command.
 And then you stop.

 “But,” say the other Star Wars fans, “what about…”